What are the considerations and risks when using temporary workers in Belgium and Netherlands?

 Practical measures for assessing self-employment status include confirming registration as an entrepreneur, validating VAT inclusion on invoices, and clearly outlining responsibilities.
 Restricting access to company resources and maintaining a separation between self-employed individuals and core activities further solidifies the distinction between self-employment and employment relationships.

-Daniel Haslam and Charles Daw from Giant Group said how important it is to understand the legal risks and business factors involved in classifying workers and choosing engagement methods.
-Charles mentioned a global version of the IR35 test, a tool used to determine worker classification internationally.
+Daniel Haslam and Charles Daw from Giant said how important it is to understand the legal risks and business factors involved in classifying workers and choosing engagement methods.
+Charles mentioned Giant's global version of the IR35 test, a tool used to determine worker classification internationally.
 This test, while not legally binding, serves as a valuable tool for evaluating whether an individual should be engaged as a freelancer or through an employment model.
 This means carefully examining how workers are engaged, making sure everything aligns with legal requirements, and minimising risks associated with misclassification.

 Compliance requirements and legislative changes

 Merrill, with expertise in compliance, outlines the compliance requirements for providers of temporary workers in the Netherlands.
 Registration and liability considerations are crucial factors for businesses engaging with temporary workers in the Dutch market.
-Staying up to date of upcoming legislative changes is imperative for businesses to adapt their practices and maintain compliance.
+Staying up to date on upcoming legislative changes is imperative for businesses to adapt their practices and maintain compliance.

 Navigating worker engagement and compliance in Belgium and the Netherlands is complex, but with insights from experts like Thierry, Jorgo, Merrill and Charles businesses can do it confidently.
 They highlight the importance of clear agreements, strong processes, and staying proactive with compliance.